nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 > When using IDEs such as Visual Studio Code, we recommend installing the official [Stylelint](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
 > and [Tailwind](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) Extensions.\
 > This is necessary since we use custom CSS syntax (that comes from our PostCSS plugins)\
-> Our Stylelint Configuration is already compatible with our PostCSS rules and plugins
+> Our Stylelint Configuration is already compatible with our PostCSS rules and plugins.

 ### Best practices when creating a Component